CRX aminer

 Overall Risk

-Concerns: The extension's permissions are extremely broad relative to its stated purpose.
-For a simple image viewer, requesting access to all websites and the ability to inject content scripts everywhere is excessive and concerning.
-The declarativeNetRequest permission combined with all_urls access creates potential for network manipulation.
-The unsafe WebAssembly execution policy, while possibly necessary for image processing, introduces additional security risks by allowing potentially obfuscated code execution.
+The extension's permissions are extremely broad relative to its stated purpose.
+For a simple image viewer, having access to all websites and the ability to inject content scripts everywhere is excessive.
+The unsafe WebAssembly execution permission, while potentially necessary for image processing, creates additional attack surface.
+These permissions would allow the extension to monitor all browsing activity, access sensitive data on any website, and potentially execute hidden malicious code through WebAssembly.

 Findings